 Preparing for your eviction hearing

-You’ll get court papers that tell you when your case will be looked at - this is called a ‘possession hearing’.
-It’ll also tell you where you need to go for it.
+The court will tell you when your hearing is and where you need to go for it.

 The court will use the hearing to decide if you need to leave your home.
 They’ll give your landlord a ‘possession order’ if you need to leave - this means your landlord can evict you.